mdagois/gbtools/gbbs/README.md

 To learn the basics of GBBS, head to the [getting started](#getting-started) section.
 Also, check the [reference](#reference) to discover the available variables.

+### Features

+Here is a list of the main features of GBBS.

+* GNU make rules generation
+	* GBBS generates the build rules for the compilation, linkage and fix phases
+	* GBBS provides a simple help rule to list available `make` targets
+* Dependencies management
+	* GBBS tracks dependencies between files and rebuilds only the necessary artifacts
+	* GBBS also detects compilation and linkage options changes
+* Clean and efficient
+	* GBBS is designed for out-of-source builds
+	* GBBS has strong support for parallel rule execution (`make -j`)
+	* GNU make syntax is still fully available
+	* GBBS does not rely on recursive makefiles
+* Miscellaneous
+	* GBBS exposes some makefile debugging utilities
+	* GBBS reports user-friendly error for missing mandatory variables or unexpected values

 ### Requirements

 Requirements have been kept to a minimum.